 Just as important as physical health is the mental and emotional health of your gestational carrier.
 Requesting a psychological evaluation is common.
 This is extremely important so that you trust the person who is carrying your baby.
 You want to know that the carrier is eating healthy food, not abusing substances, not physically harming the baby, and taking good care of their body to ensure that the baby is as healthy as possible.

 Compensation is something that you definitely need to discuss with your carrier.
 Most couples pay for all of the medical expenses for their carriers.
-This includes medication, doctor visits, co-pays, etc. They also often offer to bring them meals once in a while.
+This includes medication, provider visits, co-pays, etc. They also often offer to bring them meals once in a while.
 If you find a carrier through an agency, you pay the agency fee and also a fee to the carrier.
 The cost of an agency fee is around $20,000.
 Most people pay carriers around $30,000.
 Then you should add to that number the total cost of medical bills.

 Some people use a family member or friend as their gestational carrier.
 There are also agencies that screen gestational carriers thoroughly and can help you find a gestational carrier for a fee.
 Two agencies that do this are: 3 Sisters Surrogacy and Family Source Consultants.
 You want to have full confidence in your gestational carrier so that you have the healthiest baby possible.